Automated Historical State Tracking

 There is a special (optional) property on the GraphQL entity filter called blockHeight

-.
-If you omit this property, SubQuery will query the entity state at the current block height.
+depending on the indexing mode.
+If you omit this property, SubQuery will query the entity state at the current block height/time.

 Please see one of our example projects: RMRK NFT.